 Under a Therapeutic Translational Research Project award (TRAN 1), CIRM will enable completion of preclinical development stage activities for a stem cell based therapeutic candidate.
-Completion of these activities will position the therapeutic candidate for initiation of pivotal Investigational New Drug (IND)-enabling preclinical studies for an IND filing with the FDA.
+Completion of these activities will position the therapeutic candidate for initiation of pivotal IND-enabling preclinical studies for an IND filing with the FDA.

-For projects that are developing a cell-based therapy, a combination product including a cell therapy component, or an eligible biologic regulated by CBER, the expected outcome at the conclusion of a TRAN award is the conduct of a well prepared pre-IND meeting or equivalent meeting with the FDA resulting in correspondence from the FDA confirming agreement with the IND-enabling preclinical plan.
-Project proposals must include activities that will result in a complete Pre-IND submission package.
-Applicants should reference the FDA Guidance on Pre-IND Meetings.
+For projects that are developing a cell-based therapy, a combination product including a cell therapy component, or an eligible biologic, the expected outcome is the conduct of a well prepared pre-IND meeting resulting in correspondence from the FDA confirming agreement with the IND-enabling preclinical plan.

-For projects that are developing an eligible small molecule or biologic candidate regulated by CDER, the expected outcome at the conclusion of a TRAN award is completion of activities that will enable initiation of pivotal IND-enabling preclinical studies for an IND filing with FDA.
+For projects that are developing an eligible small molecule candidate, the expected outcome is completion, with the lead candidate, of activities that will enable initiation of pivotal IND-enabling preclinical studies for an IND filing with the FDA.